Skip over main navigation

 Who should I write to?

 You should write to your home LA (even if your child goes to school in a different LA).
 You can find details of your LA online.
 Your LA’s website should tell you how a request can be made.
-If it is not clear, you should write to the most senior person at the LA, usually called the Director of Education or Head of Children’s Services.
-You can find out the name and contact details of the most senior officer on the LA’s website, by calling the LA or by asking at the school or college.
+If it is not clear, you should write to the most senior person at the LA, usually called the Director of Education or Head/Director of Children’s Services.
+You can find out the name and contact details of the most senior officer on the Association of Directors of Children’s Services website, your LA’s website, by calling the LA or by asking at your child’s school or college.

 When should I hear back?

-The LA must reply within six weeks (this is required by regulation 4(1) of the Special Educational Needs and Disability Regulations 2014).
-They should always reply to you as a parent or young person – even where the request was made by the school or college.
+The LA must reply within six weeks to let you know whether it agrees to carry out an EHC needs assessment.
+This is set out in Regulation 5(1) of The Special Educational Needs and Disability Regulations 2014.
+Your LA should always reply to you as a parent or young person – even where the request was made by the school or college.

 What will the LA’s response say?

-If the LA agrees to carry out an assessment, various people will need to be approached for advice.
-The page on what an EHC assessment involves has more information.
+If your LA agrees to carry out an assessment, various people will need to be asked for advice.
+Our page on what an EHC assessment involves has more information about this.

 Published: 21st March, 2018